 associated headaches

-Reducing stress through regular breaks, relaxation exercises, and quality sleep can significantly lessen these symptoms.
+Reducing stress through regular breaks, relaxation exercises, and quality sleep can significantly alleviate these symptoms.

 Fatigue and lack of sleep

-Prolonged screen viewing, busy schedules, and insufficient rest lead to eye strain.
-Tired eye muscles may react with twitching, signaling that they need a break.
+Prolonged screen time, a busy schedule, and insufficient rest lead to eye strain.
+Tired eye muscles can react with twitches, signaling that they need a break.

 What you can do: